Many years after the window tinting law was enforced we have more illegal cars with front window tints locally than ever before.

 What they forget to mention is your car as standard is already shading 30% on the front 2 windows.

-Here we hope to explain the problems we are up against… and the reasons why its way to risky to drive around with illegal tinted FRONT windows.
+Here we hope to explain the problems we are up against… and the reasons why it’s way too risky to drive around with illegal tinted FRONT windows.

 - Any shade even the lightest on the market will be technically be illegal.